scissorsneedfoodtoo/freeCodeCamp/curriculum/challenges/english/15-javascript-algorithms-and-data-structures-22/learn-recursion-by-building-a-decimal-to-binary-converter/644b6ad4fa8dfd600a9dff2c.md

 ---
-id: 6448b2c9aec64c0ecd41573d
+id: 644b6ad4fa8dfd600a9dff2c
-title: Step 17
+title: Step 24
 challengeType: 0
-dashedName: step-17
+dashedName: step-24
 ---

 # --description--

-Within your `checkUserInput` function, remove the `console.log()` statement.
-Then, call the `decimalToBinary` function and pass in the `value` of `numberInput` as an argument.
+Inside your `while` loop, use the `push()` method to append `input` to the `inputs` array.
+This will help you get a better idea of how the conversion works later when you log the contents of your arrays to the console.

 # --hints--